-Take a break and explore Chisago Lakes.
-At the midpoint of the community is Center City, part of the chain of five small towns that make up Chisago Lakes.
-Nestled along Highway 8, these small towns work together as one community, yet are uniquely their own.
+At the midpoint of the community is Center City, part of the chain of five small towns that make up the community of Chisago Lakes.
+Nestled along Highway 8, these small towns work together, yet are uniquely their own.

 This hillside town marks the transition from lake to land for the community.
-With its inspiring lake views, historic homes and a long-established business district, the town has much to offer.
-Water on both sides of Highway 8 ushers travelers into town with welcome arms.
-Nearly making a ring around the city, the waters of North and South Center Lakes play a prominent role in the town’s persona.
+With its inspiring lake views, historic homes and a quaint main street, the town has much to offer.
+Waters from North and South Center Lakes, on both sides of Highway 8 usher travelers into the area with welcome arms and play a prominent role in the town’s persona.

 Take a moment and drive up Summit Avenue to see what inspired the first settlers to stake their claim here.
-Long standing Victorian homes line the street to the east, endless lake views to the west, and on the other side of the hill, the quintessential Lutheran church will appear.
-And it might look familiar.
+Long standing Victorian homes line the street to the east, endless lake views to the west, and on the other side of the hill, the quintessential Lutheran church will appear, which may look familiar.
 This is the church where Jack Lemon marries Ann Margaret at the end of the movie Grumpy Old Men.